Zero tolerance: Driving

-The term is used in the context of driving under the influence of alcohol to refer to a lower illegal blood alcohol content for drivers under the age of 21.
+The term is used in the context of drunk driving to refer to a lower illegal blood alcohol content for drivers under the age of 21.
 The legal limit in almost all US states is 0.08%.
 Utah is the exception, at 0.05%.
 For drivers under 21, the prohibited level in 16 states is 0.01% or 0.02%, which is also true in Puerto Rico, a US territory, despite its drinking age of 18.

-Belgium, Finland, France, Germany, and Sweden have zero tolerance laws for drugs and driving in Europe, as opposed to the other main legal approach in which laws forbidding impaired driving are enacted instead.
+Belgium, Finland, France, Germany, and Sweden have zero-tolerance laws for drugs and driving in Europe, as opposed to the other main legal approach in which laws forbidding impaired driving are enacted instead.
 Legislation varies in different countries that practice zero tolerance on drug use for drivers.
-Only a limited set of (common) drugs is included in the zero tolerance legislation in Germany and Belgium.
+Only a limited set of (common) drugs is included in the zero-tolerance legislation in Germany and Belgium.
 However, in Finland and Sweden, all controlled substances fall into the scope of zero tolerance unless they are covered by a prescription.

-In Argentina, the Cordoba State Highway Patrol enforces a zero tolerance policy.
+In Argentina, the Cordoba State Highway Patrol enforces a zero-tolerance policy.

 In Asia, Japan also practices zero tolerance.
 People receive a fine and can be fired even the next morning if there are still traces of alcohol.
 Foreigners may even be deported.

 In schools

-Zero tolerance policies have been adopted in schools and other education venues around the world.
+Zero-tolerance policies have been adopted in schools and other education venues around the world.
 The policies are usually promoted as preventing drug abuse, violence, and gang activity in schools.
-Common zero tolerance policies concern possession or use of recreational drugs or weapons.
+Common zero-tolerance policies concern possession or use of recreational drugs or weapons.
 Students and sometimes staff, parents, and other visitors who possess a banned item or perform any prohibited action for any reason are automatically punished.
 School administrators are barred from using their judgment, reducing severe punishments to be proportional to minor offenses, or considering extenuating circumstances.
 For example, the policies treat possession of a knife identically, regardless of whether the knife is a blunt table knife being used to eat a meal, a craft knife used in an art class, or a switchblade with no reasonable practical or educational value.
 Such policies are thus sometimes derided as "zero intelligence policies."

 There is no credible evidence that zero tolerance reduces violence or drug abuse by students.

 The unintended negative consequences are clearly documented and sometimes severe: school suspension and expulsion result in a number of negative outcomes for both schools and students.
 Although the policies are facially neutral, minority children are the most likely to suffer the negative consequences of zero tolerance.

 The policies have also resulted in embarrassing publicity for schools.
 Also, they have been struck down by the courts and by Departments of Education and weakened by legislatures.